 Do not take sucralfate within 30 minutes before or after taking antacids.

 Misoprostol protects the stomach lining and decreases acid production.
 This helps peptic ulcers heal more quickly.
 It’s also useful to protect people taking NSAIDs against the development of peptic ulcers.

 Do not take misoprostol if you are pregnant.
-It can cause
+It can cause a

 Some people develop nausea, stomach cramps, and diarrhea while using this medication.
 These side effects usually go away within a few days.
 However, if they don’t go away or if they seem severe, contact your doctor.

 Common brand names include: GavisconDi-GelMylantaMaalox Advanced Regular StrengthTums

 Antacids work to neutralize acidity in the stomach.
 They’re given to improve symptoms of heartburn and indigestion.